metavalent/metavalent.github.io/_posts/2021-03-26-21-05-15-Clarifying-Consensus.md

 It has come to our attention that there seems to be a tendency to confuse what we mean by the instantiation of new *default consensus realities.* Default Consensus Reality is simply a non-sectarian, non-denominational, expansive and inclusive secular bridge narrative toward a new heaven and a new earth.

 The fundamental principles explored in this site do not constitute any kind of a proactive program.
 These are observations.
-Observations of the way that nature and the universe work, are working, derived through the process of observing conditions on the planet for the past 60+ years, through many of the lenses provided by humanity's great wisdom, faith, scientific, and spiritual traditions.
+Observations of the way that nature and the universe work, derived via the process of first-person lived experience, observing ever-changing conditions on this planet for the past 60+ years, and further analyzing through the microscopic and macroscopic (Micro-Macro) lenses provided by humanity's great wisdom, faith, scientific, and spiritual traditions.
 These observations have provided an overwhelming number of data points to observe and understand that *metavalent stigmergy* is the process by which people come to believe things in common, at scale, on a widespread basis.

 ### Authentic Consensus